-- (3) Represents the amount payable to Mr. Comerford if his employment is terminated within 24 months after a change of control by the Company without "cause" or by Mr. Comerford for "good reason". - (4) Represents market value of \$37.11 per share minus the exercise price for all unvested options (but not less than zero).
-The number of unvested options for each Named Executive Officer is set forth in the Outstanding Equity Awards at Fiscal Year End table at page 29 above. - (5) Represents the market value of \$37.11 of all unvested restricted shares in the case of death or disability and in the case of a change of controls.
-The number of unvested restricted shares for each Named Executive Officer is set forth in the Outstanding Equity Awards at Fiscal Year End table at page 29 above. - (6) Represents death benefit under a life insurance policy, the premiums on which are paid by the Company, equal to four times base salary for Mr. Comerford and two times base salary for the other Named Executive Officers. - (7) Represents the present value of benefits payable under the Company's executive long-term disability plans, determined using the same discount rate used to determine the Company's funding obligation under the pension plan. - (8) Represents the amount payable to the Named Executive Officer if his employment is terminated within 12 months after a change of control by the Company without "cause" or by the Named Executive Officer for "good reason".
+- (4) Represents market value of \$35.91 per share minus the exercise price for all unvested options (but not less than zero).
+The number of unvested options for each Named Executive Officer is set forth in the Outstanding Equity Awards at Fiscal Year End table at page 30 above. - (5) Represents the market value of \$35.91 of all performance share awards at target in the case of death or disability and in the case of a change of controls.
+The number of performance share awards for each Named Executive Officer is set forth in the Outstanding Equity Awards at Fiscal Year End table at page 30 above. - (6) Represents the market value at \$35.91 of all unvested performance share awards at target in the case of death or disability not in the case of a change of control.
+The number of unvested performance share awards for each Named Executive Office is set forth in the Outstanding Equity Awards at Fiscal Year End table at page 30 above. - (7) Represents death benefit under a life insurance policy, the premiums on which are paid by the Company, equal to four times base salary for Mr. Comerford and two times base salary for the other Named Executive Officers. - (8) Represents the present value of benefits payable under the Company's executive long-term disability plans, determined using the same discount rate used to determine the Company's funding obligation under the pension plan. - (9) Represents the amount payable to the Named Executive Officer if his employment is terminated within 12 months (24 months for Mr. Comerford) after a change of control by the Company without "cause" or by the Named Executive Officer for "good reason".